jpastuszek/httpimagestore/README.md

 #### output_source_file and output_source_url

-This statements are similar to their storage variants but will output path and URL of the source locations.
+This statements are similar to their storage variants.
+The difference is that they will output path and URL of the source locations.

 ### API endpoint meta options